Nolij/Zume/README.md

 - Must not have exclusive features without significant justification - if you're adding a feature, add it to every version.

-#### Q: Where is the config?

-A: You'll find the config at `.minecraft/config/zume.json5`.
-You can modify the file while the game is running, and the config will be automatically reloaded.

 #### Q: What kind of weird license is this?

 A: OSL-3.0 is the closest equivalent to a LAGPL I could find.
 AGPL and GPL are incompatible with Minecraft, and LGPL